 Maintaining a consistent intake of prenatal vitamins is highly recommended to guarantee that you are fulfilling your nutrient requirements, particularly if you are currently nursing your child.

-6) Moderate your consumption of caffeine
+6) Moderate your caffeine intake

 Be mindful of caffeine consumption during pregnancy since it can impact you and your little one.
 Consider swapping out your regular coffee for decaf or herbal options.

-7) Reduce the consumption of nutrient-poor calories
+7) Reduce nutrient-poor calories

 Reduce your consumption of overly-processed and sugar-laden foods that only provide empty calories.
 Opt for nutrient-dense alternatives that provide sustained energy instead.

-8) Stay away from high-mercury fish
+8) Avoid high-mercury fish

 It’s essential to be mindful of the types of fish you consume, as some varieties may contain high mercury that can harm your health.
 Consider low-mercury alternatives, such as salmon, trout, and shrimp, and stay away from sharks, swordfish, king mackerel, and tilefish.
 By making informed choices about the types of fish you eat, you can help protect your well-being and enjoy a balanced and nutritious diet.

-9) Exercise caution with alcohol during breastfeeding
+9) Exercise caution with alcohol while breastfeeding

 Addressing common postpartum dietary concerns